What Is Active Isolate Stretching?

 What are the benefits of AIS?

 Active stretching contributes to increasing muscle length, according to a study published in PubMed.
-Holding the stretch for a maximum of 2 seconds maximum avoids the activation of the stretch reflex.
-Stretch reflex (or myotatic reflex) prevents stretching a muscle too far or too fast.
+Holding the stretch for a maximum of 2 seconds avoids the activation of the stretch reflex.
+The stretch reflex (or myotatic reflex) prevents stretching a muscle too far or too fast.
 When you deactivate this reflex, you push the target muscle to increase the range of motion and flexibility.

 AIS is good for general fitness and rehabilitation.
 It can be a good warm-up before doing any physical activity.
 It’s also a great way to gradually regain strength after an injury and delay muscle atrophy.